Avril Lavigne: Influences

 Lavigne's earlier influences came from country music acts such as Garth Brooks, the Chicks, and Shania Twain, and alternative singer-songwriters such as Alanis Morissette, Lisa Loeb, Natalie Imbruglia, and Janis Joplin.
 By the time she left school to focus on her music career, Lavigne was musically more influenced by skate punk, pop punk, and punk rock acts such as Blink-182, the Offspring, Sum 41, NOFX, Pennywise, Green Day, the Ramones, the Distillers, and Hole.
 She also enjoyed metal bands such as Marilyn Manson and System of a Down, as well as alternative bands such as Nirvana, No Doubt, the Goo Goo Dolls, Radiohead, the Cranberries, Coldplay, Oasis, Third Eye Blind, Matchbox Twenty, Incubus, Dashboard Confessional and the Used.
 Lavigne described Third Eye Blind's self-titled debut studio album as one of the biggest influences in her music career.

 Because of these influences, musical genres, and Lavigne's personal style, the media often defined her as punk, something she said she was not.
 Lavigne's close friend and first guitarist, Evan Taubenfeld, said: "It's a very touchy subject to a lot of people, but the point is that Avril isn't punk, but she never really pretended to claim to come from that scene.
 She had pop punk music and the media ended up doing the rest."
 Lavigne commented on the matter: "I have been labelled like I'm this angry girl, [a] rebel ... punk, and I am so not any of them."
 However, she has also said that her music has punk influences: "I like to listen a lot to punk rock music, you can notice a certain influence of punk in my music.
 I like an aggressive music, but pretty enough heavy pop-rock, which is what I really do."
+In other interviews, she similarly described her sound as drawing from multiple styles, explaining: "For me and my music, I've always had a connection to pop-rock, pop-punk, rock and roll, and emo music.
+I've always had that element in my albums, and it's always been with me — at all of my shows, all of my concerts."